guest2552s/Phishing-Website-checker/README.md

 # Phishing-Website-checker
-Detecting various ware from anything
+Detecting various malicious from anything
+Heavily Inspired by VirusTotal